-When writing a chronological CV, it's crucial to emphasise the skills that you can bring to the table.
+When writing in a chronological format, it's crucial to emphasise the skills that you can bring to the table.
 This is where the skills section comes in.
 Generally, this should be in the form of short bullet points below your personal profile.
 To make an immediate impact, it is best to keep each point under three words.
-It is also advisable to avoid using soft skills like organisation, and multitasking since these are often a cliché and therefore, a waste of valuable space on your CV.
+It is also advisable to avoid using soft skills like organisation, and multitasking since these are often a cliché and therefore, a waste of valuable space on your résumé.

 4. Work experience

-It's always good practice to include your working experience near the top of your CV.
+It's always good practice to include your working experience near the top of your résumé.
 Employers are particularly interested in what you are currently doing, and this enables them to view your career summary at a glance.
-We recommend using bullet point format as this improves the readability of the CV, making it easier for hiring managers to locate relevant information.
+We recommend using bullet point format as this improves the readability of the résumé, making it easier for hiring managers to locate relevant information.
 This could increase your chances of getting shortlisted for a role.

 5. Key achievements

-Recruiters today see scores of CVs on a daily basis, so what better way to stand out from the crowd than by highlighting your key achievements?
+Recruiters today see scores of résumés on a daily basis, so what better way to stand out from the crowd than by highlighting your key achievements?
 Not only will you distinguish yourself as an achiever, but this will emphasise the impact of your work and show employers what you could do for them.

 For example, if you are a sales superstar that increased annual revenue by 45%, list this as a key achievement!
 Maybe you are a marketing guru that has increased website traffic by 5000 visitors per month, again, be sure to mention this as it will impress your next potential employer.